host12prog/furnace/papers/newIns.md

 # SID2 data (S2)

 Basically C64 data, but last three bytes are different (and volIsCutoff flag is missing).
 From version `198`, only last byte (`data`) is present, other info is read from C64 data section.
-From version `199` one additional byte at the end is read which is filter resonance.
-In that case C64 data section resonance value is ignored

 ```
 size | description